stickelm/WSN/RaspberryPi/README.md

-# Setup Guide
+## Package Installation On Raspberry Pi

-sudo apt-get install python-mysqldb
+* install python mysql module `sudo apt-get install python-mysqldb`

-### other optional install
+* install serial port python module `sudo apt-get install librxtx-java`

+This command will install the raspberry pi compatible `librxtxSerial.so` inside `/usr/lib/jni` and a `RXTXcomm.jar` inside `/usr/share/java/RXTXcomm.jar`.

+When you run your application you need to tell java that it needs to use `/usr/lib/jni` as the `java.library.path` by passing the java command line option `-Djava.library.path=/usr/lib/jni`.

+Other optional package installation on pi:

 * install dyndns ddclient and configurartion
 * install vim

-This command will install the raspberry pi compatible librxtxSerial.so inside /usr/lib/jni and a RXTXcomm.jar inside /usr/share/java/RXTXcomm.jar

-When you run your application you need to tell java that it needs to use /usr/lib/jni as the java.library.path by passing the java command line option -Djava.library.path=/usr/lib/jni

-    sudo apt-get install librxtx-java

-### OTAP SETUP
+## OTAP SETUP

-Copy OTAP program zip file over and unzip
+Download OTAP program zip file from Libelium website and unzip the file.

-xbee.conf file in the OTAP directory
+The example configuration of the `xbee.conf` file in the OTAP directory:

     port = /dev/ttyUSB0
     auth_key = LIBELIUM